BradAtCheckmarx/bodgeit/README.md

 Reinstalled CxSAST to correct reporting issue.

 Checking to see if issues marked as "not exploitable" will fall off of our report.
-This is a test for GxGO integration...
+This is a test for GxGO integration.